Hgoatly/downham_and_finch/README.md

 #### Interactive Features:

-The Downham and Finch website has been built around the principles of CRUD (Create, Read, Update, Delete), and all of these actionscan be taken on the site:
+The Downham and Finch website has been built around the principles of CRUD (Create, Read, Update, Delete), and all of these actions can be taken on the site:

 - **Register**: The site visitor can add their details to open an account on the site.